 Course open for PhD students, postdocs, and researchers looking for an introduction to multi-omics integration and systems biology.

-- Condition-specific and personalized metabolic modeling based on integration of transcriptomic and proteomic data;
+- Condition-specific and personalized modeling through Genome-scale Metabolic models based on integration of transcriptomic, proteomic and metabolomic data;

 - Identification of key biological functions and pathways;